Mohammed Abdur Rahiman: Politics

-Second World War and Subhas Chandra Bose
+Death

-Abdur Rahiman Sahib was jailed from 1940 to 1945 by the British Raj.
-After the release from jail, he returned to Calicut and started active participation in Congress activities.
-He died on 23 November 1945 aged 47 at Pottashery village near Chennamangallur (in the present-day Kozhikode district) just after addressing a public meeting at Kodiyathur The medical records state that he died of a massive heart attack, but still some others believe that he was poisoned.
-The Kerala government took over Sahib's house at Eriad to protect it as a Nasrul Islam.
+After the release from jail in 1945, he returned to Calicut and started active participation in Congress activities.
+He died on 23 November 1945 aged 47 at Pottashery village near Chennamangallur (in the present-day Kozhikode district) just after addressing a public meeting at Kodiyathur.
+The medical records state that he died of a massive heart attack, but still some others believe that he was poisoned.

 Commemoration

 In 1998, the Department of Posts and Telegraph issued a commemorative stamp in his honour.
-The Mohammed Abdur Rahiman Memorial Orphanage College and the Indianness Mohammed Abdur Rahiman Sahib Academy, Kozhikode have been named after him.
+The Muhammed Abdurahiman Memorial Orphanage College, Mukkom and the Mohammed Abdur Rahiman Sahib Academy, Kozhikode have been named after him.

 Poet Edasseri Govindan Nair immortalised Mohammed Abdur Rahiman Sahib in his famous poem Muhammed Abdurahiman which is acclaimed for both its poetic and lyrical qualities.
 The poem refers to historic events and the valiant role he played against the British and the stance he took against partition.

 Akkitham Achuthan Namboodiri's poem Maranamillatha Manushyan that dwells on religious amity and the need to imbibe the spirit of the Koran was written in memory of Sahib.

+The Kerala government took over his house at Eriad, Kodungallur and converted it into a museum that showcases his life and contributions.